ObolNetwork/obol-docs/docs/start/quickstart-exit.md

 :::info
 - A threshold of operators needs to run the exit command for the exit to succeed.
-- If a charon client restarts after the exit command is run but before the threshold is reached, it will lose the partial exits it has received from the other nodes.
-If all charon clients restart and thus all partial exits are lost before the required threshold of exit messages are received, operators will have to rebroadcast their partial exit messages.
+- If a Charon client restarts after the exit command is run but before the threshold is reached, it will lose the partial exits it has received from the other nodes.
+If all Charon clients restart and thus all partial exits are lost before the required threshold of exit messages are received, operators will have to rebroadcast their partial exit messages.
 :::

 ## Run the `voluntary-exit` command on your validator client

 Run the appropriate command on your validator client to broadcast an exit message from your validator client to its upstream Charon client.

-It needs to be the validator client that is connected to your Charon client taking part in the DV, as you are only signing a partial exit message, with a partial private key share, which your charon client will combine with the other partial exit messages from the other operators.
+It needs to be the validator client that is connected to your Charon client taking part in the DV, as you are only signing a partial exit message, with a partial private key share, which your Charon client will combine with the other partial exit messages from the other operators.

 :::info
 - All operators need to use the same `EXIT_EPOCH` for the exit to be successful.
 Assuming you want to exit as soon as possible, the default epochs included in the below commands should be sufficient for the respective network.